jmbodnar/Group07-Project01/README.md

 ### Beyond the Basic

-* Store responses to localStorage, allow keeping/deleting
+* Store responses to localStorage (or firebase), allow keeping/deleting
 * Add a button so that people can pull chuck norris facts
 * Use browser geolocation to let user pull location based on current location (lat and lon) with one button click
+* Have drink image link out to a google search "how do i make x"

 ## Sketch